nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###**Build Automation**

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+We use Gradle to build automation.
+Do take a look at [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.

 ###**Continuous Integration**

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
-See [UsingTravis.md](UsingTravis.md) for more details.
+Do take a look at [UsingTravis.md](UsingTravis.md) for more details.

-###**Making a Release**
+###**Creating a new Release**

 Here are the steps to create a new release.

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
- 2. Tag the repo with the version number. e.g. `v0.1`
+ 2. Tag the repo with the version number. e.g. `v0.6`.
- 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.
+ 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the .JAR file which you generated from Gradle in step 1.

 ###**Managing Dependencies**

 A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
-Managing these _dependencies_ can be automated using Gradle.
+For example, _Unburden_ depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+Managing these dependencies can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>

-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+- Import those libraries in the repo but this is not recommended as it significantly increases the repo size<br>
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+- Require developers to download those libraries manually but this is not recommended because other developers have to do extra work<br>

 ## **Appendix A : User Stories**